leqing92/Baccarat/README.md

     - adjust|amount (in int)

 ## how to use the .sh file
 1. make sure the two file (junit-4.12.jar & hamcrest-core-1.3.jar) are exist in lib
-2. run ./compile in git bash to convert all java file to classes file
+2. run ./compile in git bash to convert all java file to classes file (./compile.sh doesnt work if test file is included)
 3. update the run server and client .sh file and run by ./filename.sh also
-4. ./runTest.sh to run test file but cannot lerh
+4.

 ## Folder Structure